 A calibrated magnetometer provides the robot's absolute heading $\theta$ relative to the World North.

-The Measurement Function $h(\mathbf{x})$: The sensor simply "sees" the fifth element of our state.$$h_{mag}(\mathbf{x}) = \theta$$The Jacobian $\mathbf{J}_{h, mag}$: Since the relationship is a simple direct observation, the derivative of $\theta$ with respect to itself is 1, and 0 for all others.
-This is a Linear Measurement. $$\mathbf{J}_{h, mag} = \begin{bmatrix} 0 & 0 & 0 & 0 & 1 \end{bmatrix}$$
+The Measurement Function $h(\mathbf{x})$: The sensor simply "sees" the fifth element of our state.$$h_{mag}(\mathbf{x}) = \theta$$The Jacobian $\mathbf{J}_{H, mag}$: Since the relationship is a simple direct observation, the derivative of $\theta$ with respect to itself is 1, and 0 for all others.
+This is a linear measurement. $$\mathbf{J}_{H, mag} = \begin{bmatrix} 0 & 0 & 0 & 0 & 1 \end{bmatrix}$$

 Imagine a radio beacon located exactly at the World origin $(0,0)$.
 The sensor measures the total distance $d$ to that origin.

-The Measurement Function $h(\mathbf{x})$: The distance is calculated using the Pythagorean theorem based on the current position.$$h_{dist}(\mathbf{x}) = \sqrt{p_1^2 + p_2^2}$$The Relationship: This is Nonlinear.
+This relationship is nonlinear.
 The sensor does not see $p_1$ or $p_2$ directly; it sees a combination of them.
-To use this in our EKF, we must calculate the Jacobian $\mathbf{J}_{h, dist}$ by taking the partial derivatives:$$\frac{\partial h}{\partial p_1} = \frac{p_1}{\sqrt{p_1^2 + p_2^2}}, \quad \frac{\partial h}{\partial p_2} = \frac{p_2}{\sqrt{p_1^2 + p_2^2}}$$ The Jacobian $\mathbf{J}_{h, dist}$: $$\mathbf{J}_{h, dist} = \begin{bmatrix} \frac{p_1}{\sqrt{p_1^2 + p_2^2}} & \frac{p_2}{\sqrt{p_1^2 + p_2^2}} & 0 & 0 & 0 \end{bmatrix}$$
+To use this in our EKF, we must calculate the Jacobian $\mathbf{J}_{H, dist}$ by taking the partial derivatives:$$\frac{\partial h}{\partial p_1} = \frac{p_1}{\sqrt{p_1^2 + p_2^2}}, \quad \frac{\partial h}{\partial p_2} = \frac{p_2}{\sqrt{p_1^2 + p_2^2}}$$ The Jacobian $\mathbf{J}_{H, dist}$: $$\mathbf{J}_{H, dist} = \begin{bmatrix} \frac{p_1}{\sqrt{p_1^2 + p_2^2}} & \frac{p_2}{\sqrt{p_1^2 + p_2^2}} & 0 & 0 & 0 \end{bmatrix}$$

 When these sensors provide data, the EKF uses these Jacobians to update the state.